mm3509/b9122/syllabus/appendix-grading.md

 Automated grading can be overridden manually.
 For example, your code passes the doc-tests because you tested specifically for those arguments.
 We will remove all points in the relevant rubrics.
 Your grade decreases.

-I expect your code to run "out-of-the-box"

-Please check our GitHub page, at `1-admin/grading-standards` for examples and guidance on each grading criterion, and the pages at `1-admin/guides` for a guide to GitHub and Gradescope.
+Please check our GitHub page, at `1-guides` for examples and guidance on each grading criterion.

 ### Automated grading: 65%